rpezzi/ALICE-O2-Docker-dev/README.md

     `$ ./build.sh`

-4. Run the container
+4. Run and enter alidockdev container

     `$ ./run.sh`

-Inside the container you can use aliBuild and user alienv to enter the desired environment, as described in [Build ALICE packages](https://alice-doc.github.io/alice-analysis-tutorial/building/build.html).
+Inside the container you can use aliBuild and alienv to enter the desired environment, as described in [Build ALICE packages](https://alice-doc.github.io/alice-analysis-tutorial/building/build.html).

 5. Stop the container with